Setting Up Your Business Right

 Would your location make it difficult to regularly meet if you needed to schedule several meetings in a short period?
 Does their communication style and work ethic match yours?
-Will you prefer traditional accounting services, or would your business benefit from specialist support from tech-forward firms like mi-fi and Interactive Accounting?
+Will you prefer traditional accounting services, or would your business benefit from specialist support from tech-forward firms like mi-fi and Pop Business?

 Understanding the way you like to work, and the auxiliary factors involved in setting up and running your business, can go a long way to helping you find people you can trust - an important consideration when it comes to your livelihood.

 Develop your branding